An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: The many HS system onto a spherical wall

 In what follows we draw attention to the implications that the expression for $\Omega$, obtained for the system with $\mathcal{M}=3$, has on the surface-thermodynamic properties of the many-body system.
 In particular, we will address on the HS system in contact with a hard spherical wall in the low density limit.
-For each magnitude of the system, our main goal is to find its \emph{exact} power series in $\rho_{b}$ up to the three bodies term, where the dependence on the curvature is included in the coefficients of the series.
-Our procedure is based on the ideas developed in Ref. \cite{Urrutia_2010b}, which enable us to express the $Z_{i}(R)$ terms analytically known, as a function of the set of measures $\{V,A,R\}$.
-We begin by placing the dividing surface at $R$ and we use the same decomposition rule adopted in Ref. \cite{Urrutia_2011_b} (Eqs.
+For each magnitude of the system, our main goal is to find its \emph{exact} power series in $\rho_{b}$ up to the three-body term, with the dependence on the curvature included through the coefficients of the series.
+Our procedure is based on the ideas developed in Ref. \citep{Urrutia_2010b}, which enable us to express the analytically known terms $Z_{i}(R)$ as a function of the set of measures $\{V,A,R\}$.
+We begin by placing the dividing surface at $R$ and we use the same decomposition rule adopted in Ref. \citep{Urrutia_2011_b} (Eqs.
 (28) and (29) therein).
 For the unknown $Z_{i}$ terms we assume a generic dependence $Z_{i}(V,A,R)$.
-As a result, we obtain an expression for $\Omega$ as a function of $V,A,R$ and $z$.
+As a result, we obtain an expression for $\beta\Omega$ that is a function of $V,A,R$ and $z$.
 We then fix $\mathcal{M}=4$ in Eq. (\ref{eq:GPF}) and calculate the magnitude $X$.
-We expand the expression for $X$ as a power series in the variable $\rho_{b}$ by following standard procedures based on the inversion and composition of the power series.
+By following standard procedures based on the inversion and composition of the power series we expand the expression for $X$ as a power series in the variable $\rho_{b}$.
 Then, we truncate the series to the first term in which $Z_{4}$ appears.
-In addition, to obtain the planar-surface property we consider the limit of the series as $R\rightarrow\infty$.
-Thus, we determine in the planar limit the expressions for the fluid-substrate surface-tension $\gamma\equiv\partial\Omega/\partial A|_{V,R}$ and the adsorption per unit area $\Gamma\equiv V\left(\hat{\rho}-\rho_{b}\right)/A$,
+The exact series of $z(\rho_{b})$ truncated to third order in density, $z=\rho_{b}+\frac{4\pi}{3}\rho_{b}^{2}+\frac{47\pi^{2}}{36}\rho_{b}^{3}$, is sufficient for our purposes as we have verified that the inclusion of the fourth order term does not modify our results.
+In addition, to obtain the planar-surface property we consider in the series the limit $R\rightarrow\infty$.
+Thus, we determine in the planar limit the expressions for the fluid-substrate surface tension $\gamma\equiv\partial\Omega/\partial A|_{V,R}$ and the adsorption per unit area $\Gamma\equiv V\left(\hat{\rho}-\rho_{b}\right)/A$,